 Most law firm AI deployments start with a specific use case: contract review for a particular practice group, or due diligence processing for the corporate team.
 The initial deployment takes 3 to 5 weeks, including time to configure the agent with your firm's specific playbook and review standards.
 Once running, the agent handles new document types by learning from attorney feedback on its initial outputs.

 CloudNSite builds AI agents for law firms and professional services organizations.
-Our professional services bundle at /bundles includes document review, contract analysis, billing automation, and knowledge management agents.
+The CloudNSite professional services agents cover document review, contract analysis, billing automation, and knowledge management.
 Explore the full agent catalogue at /agents to see what fits your firm's workflow.